3 Tips for Marketing a New Wedding Photography Business

 If it’s one of the really big wedding fairs it tends to be [about] getting as much information and marketing out as possible, as people come past, or at a small fair it’s more about establishing a rapport with each client and trying to show them your style and really talk to them about what they want.

 We tend to bring small fliers and a price list.
-It’s always a difficult one to start with, when people come up you don’t want to on them or do the hard sale straightaway but at the same time you don’t want them to wander off so I tend to let them have a quick look and then just ask them either if they’ve got their wedding date booked or if they’ve got the photographer booked as they’re having a look and then try and establish it from there.
+It’s always a difficult one to start with, when people come up you don’t want to jump on them or do the hard sale straightaway but at the same time you don’t want them to wander off so I tend to let them have a quick look and then just ask them either if they’ve got their wedding date booked or if they’ve got the photographer booked as they’re having a look and then try and establish it from there.

 I think it’s important, especially if for a photographer, to show what you can do and to have examples of your work.
-I’ve had the small pull up banners, I’ve had framed pictures, ones hung on a and things like that but the best thing that works for me is one of the large pop-up banners.
+I’ve had the small pull up banners, I’ve had framed pictures, ones hung on a frame and things like that but the best thing that works for me is one of the large pop-up banners.
 They’re quite expensive, they can be up to a thousand pounds for one but it really it makes you look professional and gives clients that sort of feeling that you know what you’re doing.
 Also bringing along albums and examples and small bits of marketing that they can take away.

 I think wedding fairs where you can talk to them face to face and they can get to know you as well as you get to know them are important.”